Vulvovaginitis or vaginitis is swelling or infection of the vulva and vagina.

 If you have been diagnosed with a yeast infection in the past and know the symptoms, you can try treatment with over-the-counter products.
 However, if your symptoms do not completely disappear in about a week, contact your health care provider.
 Many other infections have similar symptoms.

 The health care provider will perform a pelvic examination.
-This may show red, tender areas on the vulva or vagina.
+This exam may show red, tender areas on the vulva or vagina.

 Proper treatment of an infection is usually very effective.

-Vaginitis; Vaginal inflammation; Inflammation of the vagina
+Vaginitis; Vaginal inflammation; Inflammation of the vagina; Nonspecific vaginitis

 Eckert LO, Lentz GM.
 Infections of the lower genital tract: vulva, vagina, cervix, toxic shock syndrome, endometritis, and salpingitis.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2012:chap 23.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 23.

 McCormack WM.
 Vulvovaginitis and cervicitis.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
 7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 107.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2009:chap 107.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.